kyleconroy/scrapebook/README.md

 # Scrapebook - Because Facebook shouldn't own your soul

 Scrapebook uses Facebook's Graph API to download all your data from Facebook to your personal computer.
-Currently, the script only downloads photos, but I may add support for notes and statuses in the future.
+Currently, the script only downloads:

+* Photos
+* Notes

+The next version will download your friends and events

 ### Requirements